CBG vs. CBD vs. CBN vs. CBC - The Ultimate Comparison Guide

 While there’s only a very limited amount of scientific evidence indicating that CBN might be useful for sleep, consumers have used this cannabinoid extensively as a sleep aid, which has provided a lot of compelling anecdotal evidence.
 CBN has also been investigated for its analgesic qualities.
 According to a 2019 study, CBN reduced nerve growth factor (NGF)-induced mechanical sensitization.
 Thus, CBN may provide analgesic relief.
 Moreover, the combination of CBN and CBD resulted in a longer-lasting reduction of sensitization than either compound alone.

 CBN vs. CBD

-In terms of chemical structure, CBN is much more similar to THC than it is similar to CBD, which is part of why this cannabinoid has been researched extensively in tandem with THC to determine the effects these two cannabinoids provide together.
-In many ways, CBN behaves like a combination between CBD and THC; while it may provide the appetite-stimulating effects of THC, it is non-intoxicating like CBD.
+In terms of chemical structure, CBN is more similar to THC than it is to CBD, which is part of why the effects CBN and THC provide together have been researched so extensively.
+CBN almost behaves like a fusion of CBD and THC — while it may provide the appetite-stimulating effects of THC, it is less-psychoactive.